ritchieng/resnet-tensorflow/README.md

     - `tensorboard --logdir=train_log`

 ## Credits
-This was obtained from the [official repository](https://github.com/tensorflow/models/tree/master/resnet) by TensorFlow.
+- The original was obtained from the [official repository](https://github.com/tensorflow/models/tree/master/resnet) by TensorFlow.
+- The paper on [Residual Networks](https://arxiv.org/abs/1512.03385) on arXiv.org

+## Dependencies
+- To simplify the code, I read the CIFAR dataset using TensorLayer.
+    - Simply run `sudo pip install tensorlayer` and you are good to go!

 ## License
 MIT